Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 Task Analysis: "This exam question asks you to 'Analyse the poet's use of metaphor.'
 That's not 'identify' or 'explain.'
 It's analyse, meaning you must evaluate *why* the technique is effective.
 It's high-level thinking.
 Let me model..."

-Learners develop metacognitive knowledge about different cognitive demands.
-Over time, they recognise "This question needs analysis, not recall" and adjust their approach.
+Learners build metacognitive knowledge about different cognitive demands.
+Put simply, they learn what kind of thinking a task needs.
+Over time, they can say, "This question needs analysis, not recall" and change their approach.

 Teaching Metacognitive Monitoring